 In some instances, Pension providers may require you to obtain financial advice if you decide to choose a certain retirement option.
 For example, if you choose to take a flexible retirement income, a Pension provider may ask that a financial adviser helps you decide which investment choices are right for your retirement planning.

-The great news is that Redwood is a Chartered Financial Planning business, widely accepted ‘gold standard’ qualification for professional Financial Planners and Financial Advisers in the United Kingdom.
+The great news is that Redwood is a Chartered Financial Planning business, a widely accepted ‘gold standard’ qualification for professional Financial Planners and Financial Advisers in the United Kingdom.

 By definition, holders of the Chartered Financial Planner qualifications are among the most experienced and most qualified Advisers in the profession.

-A Great Pension takes Great Planning
+A Great Pension takes Great Planning.

 “A goal without a plan is just a wish.”
 (Antoine de Saint-Exupery, French Author & Philosopher).